 But if the leak persists, your doctor may look at other treatment options, such as surgery.

 For spinal leaks, you may need an epidural blood patch injection to seal it.

 Some CSF leaks need surgery, including repair of spontaneous leaks and most traumatic leaks involving skull base defects.
 Surgeons must repair the bone and the meningeal (brain lining) tear.

 To repair CSF leaks of the skull base with surgery, UPMC surgeons use the Endoscopic Endonasal Approach (EEA), or team surgery via a “middle fossa approach."
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors for hard-to-reach areas or previously inoperable tumors.

 The benefits of EEA include:

-This approach allows surgeons to see and repair the CSF leak without making an open incision.
-They perform EEA through the nose and nasal cavities, and recovery time is faster than with traditional open surgery.
+The EEA allows our surgeons to see and repair the CSF leak without making an open incision.
+We perform EEA through the nose and nasal cavities, and recovery time is faster than with traditional open surgery.